GucciPrada/Joint-Calibration-Toolbox-for-Kinect/README.md

 You may find that you are not able to run _kinect.mex_ when capturing data, which means, you have to compile libfreenect yourself.

-However, if you are using Matlab/Windows of 32-bit, you may have painful experience in resolving dependencies to compile libfreenect on your own system.
+However, if you are using Matlab/Windows of 32-bit, you may encounter painful experiences in resolving dependencies to compile libfreenect on your own system.
 For your reference, I am attaching the environment and all dependencies used when I was compiling libfreenect:

 *   Platforms: Windows 7 (64-bit) + Matlab (64-bit) + Visual Studio 2010 (32-bit--only) + Windows SDK 7.1